mxchestnut/murder/README.md

 - Check Matrix credentials
 - For self-hosted: ensure Synapse is running

+**PathCompanion import fails**
+- Verify PathCompanion username/password are correct
+- Check that you have characters in your PathCompanion account
+- See [PATHCOMPANION_TESTING.md](PATHCOMPANION_TESTING.md) for detailed troubleshooting

 **Can't access via Tailscale**
 - Verify Tailscale is running: `tailscale status`
 - Check ACLs in Tailscale admin